Los Angeles Sexual Harassment Attorney

 - Punitive damages, in egregious cases

 Compensatory and punitive damages can be limited according to federal and state law.
-An experienced Los Angeles lawyer can help you determine what damages apply and how to best pursue your case.
+An experienced Los Angeles sexual harassment lawyer can help you determine what damages apply and how to best pursue your case.

 Free Case Evaluations